Who may play?

 - A student who is a member of any junior varsity (JV) intercollegiate athletic team, or who at one time during the school year was a member of a JV team and has been declared academically ineligible, or is working out (practicing) with a JV team and continues to do so past that teams first regular season game (including transfer students), is not eligible to participate in the same, or similar intramural sport during the semester in which they are so listed.
 Once a player finishes his JV season in the fall (i.e. basketball, volleyball, soccer) and does not move up to the varsity squad, he/she may participate in the same or similar intramural sport the following semester (spring).

-- These guidelines for varsity and JV players will be in effect for four year after their athletic involvement.
+- These guidelines for varsity players will be in effect for eight years after their athletic involvement.
+These guidelines for JV and Club players will be in effect for four years after their athletic involvement.

-- Individuals who have competed professionally in a particular sport will be ineligible for four (4) years from the date of their last professional participation in that sport.
+- Individuals who have competed professionally in a particular sport will be ineligible for eight (8) years from the date of their last professional participation in that sport.

-* Players who started at least two games on a varsity team will count as two ex players.
+* Varsity players who were considered "starters" and started at least half of the games on a varsity team will count as two ex players.

 How do I get involved?